Dhu al-Qadah

 Dhu al-Qa'dah (ذُو ٱلْقَعْدَة, Ḏū al-Qaʿdah, [ðu‿l.qaʕ.dah]), also spelled Dhu al-Qi'dah or Zu al-Qa'dah, is the eleventh month in the Islamic calendar.

 It could possibly mean "possessor or owner of the sitting and seating place" - the space occupied while sitting or the manner of the sitting, pose or posture.

 It is one of the four sacred months in Islam during which warfare is prohibited, hence the name "Master of Truces".

-In Ottoman times, the name in Ottoman Turkish was Zi'l-ka'dé, abbreviation Za.
-In modern Turkish, it is Zilkade.

 Transliteration

 The most correct and most traditionally widespread transliteration of the month according to the thirteenth century Syrian jurist al-Nawawi is Dhu'l Qa'dah.
 Al-Nawawi also mentions that a smaller group of linguists allow the transliteration Dhu'l-Qi'dah, however.
 In modern times, it is most commonly referred to as Dhu'l Qi'dah although this is neither linguistically nor historically the strongest position.